mwgribben/abc-of-chairmanship/model_standing_orders.markdown

 ### 13. Closing Debate

 The motions for the previous question, next business or the closure may be moved and seconded only by members who have not previously spoken at any time during the debate.
 No speeches shall be allowed on such motions.
 In the event of the closure being carried, the mover of the Original Motion shall have the right to reply in accordance with Standing Order number 11, before the question is put.
-Should any one of the motions mentioned in this Standing Order be defeats, (00) minutes shall elapse before it can be accepted again by the chair, unless they are of the opinion that the circumstances have materially altered in the meantime.
+Should any one of the motions mentioned in this Standing Order be defeated, (00) minutes shall elapse before it can be accepted again by the chair, unless they are of the opinion that the circumstances have materially altered in the meantime.

 ### 14. Adjournment